Manku27/portfoliocode/README.md

 # portfoliocode
-Paste these files in your create-react-app
+Paste these files in your create-react-app.

 Install required packages, lookup package.json